What is the Diabetes Prevention Program (DPP)?

 , American Heart Association

-GPBCH is also partnering with the Delaware Health and Social Services Division of Public Health
+With support from the National Association of Chronic Disease Directors, GPBCH is also partnering with the Delaware Health and Social Services Division of Public Health

 Where can I find a CDC-recognized Diabetes Prevention Program?

-In addition, the Health Promotion Council (HPC)
+In addition, contact the Health Promotion Council (HPC)

 , a PHMC affiliate, partners with local, state and national organizations to bring resources aimed to increase availability, awareness, referrals and national coverage of the National DPP.
-Through HPC you can Refer Patients to DPP

 How is GPBCH involved in the DPP?